Recovery after training: The best supplements

 4. Don't forget hydration

-5. Individual customization
+5. Individual adjustment

-• Start with lower doses and gradually increase
+• Start with lower dosages and increase gradually

-• Pay attention to changes in recovery time, muscle soreness and performance
+• Pay attention to changes in recovery time, muscle soreness, and performance

 Conclusion - Nutraceuticals for Workout Recovery